walkerning/aw_nas/README.md

 ```
 awnas derive search_cfg.yaml --load <checkpoint dir dumped during awnas search> -o sampled_genotypes.yaml -n 10 --test --gpu 0 --seed 123
 ```

+> Note that, the files "controller/evaluator/trainer" in the `<TRAIN_DIR>/<EPOCH>/` folders contain the state dict of the components, and can be loaded (dumped every `<SAVE_EVERY>` epochs), while the final checkpoints "controller.pt/evaluator.pt" in the "<TRAIN_DIR>/final/" folder contains a whole pickle of the component object, and can not be directly loaded.
+If you forget to specificy `--save-every` cmdline arguments and do not get state-dict checkpoints, you could load the final checkpoint and then dump the needed state dict ckpt by `cd <TRAIN_DIR>/final/; python -c "controller = torch.load('./controller.pt'); controller.save('controller')"`.

 The `awnas eval-arch` utility evaluate genotypes using the trained NAS components.
 Given a yaml file containing a list of genotypes, one can evaluate these genotypes using the saved NAS checkpoint:
 ```